Big Soft and Chewy Peanut Butter Crinkle Cookies

-Can I Freeze Peanut Butter Cookies?
+Can I Freeze the Cookies?

-Yes, baked cookies will keep airtight in the freezer for up to 6 months.
+Yes, baked PB cookies will keep airtight in the freezer for up to 6 months.
 Alternatively, unbaked cookie dough can be stored in the freezer for up to 4 months, so consider baking only as many cookies as desired and save the remaining dough to be baked in the future when desired.

 What Type of Peanut Butter Should I Use?

 You want to use a creamy peanut butter from a brand like Jif or Skippy.
 Don’t use natural or homemade peanut butter in these cookies, as both are too runny for this recipe.

 I haven’t made this old-fashioned recipe for chewy peanut butter cookies using gluten-free flour, so I can’t say for sure.
 But I’ve had readers report success using Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour, so it’s worth a shot!

 Butter: Make sure your butter has been softened to room temperature before adding it to the dough.
 If the butter is too cold, it won’t cream nicely together with the sugars and egg.

 Chilling the dough: You must chill the dough.
 If you don’t, the already soft and spread-prone dough will spread to epic levels and you’ll have one giant paper-thin cookie that baked together on the baking sheet.
 Not good, so chill it.

 Bake time: Note that you should bake your cookies until they’re done and watch your cookies, not the clock, when evaluating doneness since oven, dough, and preferences vary.